 Dr. Sexton holds a B.S. in Biochemistry and Molecular Biology from the University of Georgia and a Ph.D. in Molecular Pathology from the University of California, San Diego where she was supported by a fellowship from the California Breast Cancer Research Foundation.
 Dr. Sexton completed her postdoctoral studies at Stanford University where she was awarded a fellowship from the Susan G. Komen Breast Cancer Foundation.
-Dr. Sexton has served as an Executive in Residence in NC State’s HiTEC startup creation program, currently serves on the steering committee for the Blackstone Entrepreneurs Network of RTP, is the Incoming Chair of the Licensing Executives Society RTP Chapter, and is the Co-founder and serves on the steering committee of the Wolfpack Investor Network (WIN).
+Dr. Sexton has served as an Executive in Residence in NC State’s HiTEC startup creation program, and is on the steering committee for the Blackstone Entrepreneurs Network of RTP.
+She is the Chair of the Licensing Executives Society RTP Chapter, and is the head of the steering committee for the Wolfpack Investor Network (WIN).

 As Director of Licensing, Kultaran leads OTCNV’s team of licensing professionals as they work to facilitate the commercialization of university inventions/discoveries.
 Kultaran’s experience includes managing innovation, strategizing intellectual property assets, licensing technologies, and supporting startup company formation.
 Kultaran personally manages a portfolio of technologies in the areas of biotechnology, ag-biotech, pharmaceuticals, drug delivery, human and animal health, research tools, food industry, and bio-manufacturing.
 He also serves as a reviewer/panelist with the Small Business Innovation Research and Technology Transfer (SBIR/STTR) grant programs at the National Science Foundation.

 Kultaran earned a Ph.D. in Genetics from NC State University, a MS in biology from University of North Carolina at Greensboro, and a LL.M. in Intellectual Property and Technology Law from Washington University in St. Louis, MO.
 He is a member of the New York Bar Association and is licensed as an attorney in New York.
-Kultaran joined OTCNV in 2011.
+He is a Certified Licensing Professional and joined OTCNV in 2011.

 Wade Fulghum, MBA, Associate Director, New Ventures